jjm148/jjm148/README.md

 - 👋 Hi, I’m @jjm148
 - 👀 I’m interested in data science and civil engineering
-- 🌱 I’m currently learning data science and programming
+- 🌱 I’m currently a Data Analyst for the Energy and Sustainability industry
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any innovative and interesting projects
-- 📫 How to reach me ...
+- 📫 You can reach me through my email julianmaranan21@gmail.com

 <!---
 jjm148/jjm148 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.